What You’ll Learn

 - This captures data from all completed calls to your selected assistant

-Step 2: Configure Assistant and Webhook Integration
+Step 2: Configure Assistant and Load Data

 - Select your target assistant